Recognize

 Victim vs. Survivor

-These are words that might be used to describe someone who is experiencing violence.
+These are words that might be used to describe someone who is experiencing abuse.
 The word victim is often used to describe a person in the context of the law or in court proceedings.
 Survivor is a word that acknowledges that person’s trauma and helps to empower their choice to move forward from a violent relationship.

 Person Experiencing / Using